vijayshete/SDL-Project/README.md

 Despite the inherent “cool” factor that comes with using a digital assistant, you may find that the aforementioned digital assistants don’t cater to your specific needs.
 Fortunately, it’s relatively easy to build our own.

+OBJECTIVE :
+In this project we have build our own digital virtual assistant in Python, complete with voice activation plus response to a few basic inquiries.
+From here, we can customize it to perform whatever tasks we need most.